Liuxinac/liuxinac.github.io/_pages/about.md

 Advisors: Prof. Xiaoyou Su (PUMC) & Prof. Shenglan Tang (Duke University)

-- • Led a mixed-methods study as the principal investigator to investigate the coverage and the willingness of HPV testing among MSM in China, and using the Information-Motivation-Behavioral Skills (IMB) model to explore influencing factors.
+- Led a mixed-methods study as the principal investigator to investigate the coverage and the willingness of HPV testing among MSM in China, and using the Information-Motivation-Behavioral Skills (IMB) model to explore influencing factors.
-• Investigated MSM preferences for HPV testing services and assessed the feasibility of offering HPV testing through community organizations.
+- Investigated MSM preferences for HPV testing services and assessed the feasibility of offering HPV testing through community organizations.
-• Developed the study protocol, conducted data collection and analysis, and contributed to manuscript writing..
+- Developed the study protocol, conducted data collection and analysis, and contributed to manuscript writing.
 </div>
 </div>

 - [A Digital Health Intervention on Healthy Behaviors Among Men Who Have Sex with Men in China Based on Information-Motivation-Behavioral Skills Model: An Exploratory Real-World Study](https://www.tandfonline.com/doi/full/10.1080/19317611.2025.2547308), Zhenwei Dai, **Xin liu**, Xiaoyang Liu, **International Journal of Sexual Health**
 - [Uptake and hesitancy of the second booster dose of COVID-19 vaccine among the general population in China after the surge period of the COVID-19 pandemic: a large-scale national study]((https://link.springer.com/article/10.1186/s12889-025-21691-x)),  **Xin liu**, Xiaoyou Su, Youlin Qiao, **BMC Public Health**
-- [Characteristics and influencing factors of anticipated HIV stigma among HIV-negative/unknown MSM in China: A regression mixture model]([https://onlinelibrary.wiley.com/doi/full/10.1002/brb3.3472), Zhenwei Dai, Yijin Wu, **Xin liu**, **AIDS and Behavior**
+- [Characteristics and influencing factors of anticipated HIV stigma among HIV-negative/unknown MSM in China: A regression mixture model]([https://onlinelibrary.wiley.com/doi/full/10.1002/brb3.3472), Zhenwei Dai, Yijin Wu, **Xin liu**, **Brain and Behavior**
 - [COVID-19 Vaccine Hesitancy Among People Living with HIV: A Systematic Review and Meta-Analysis]([https://link.springer.com/article/10.1007/s10461-024-04344-9),  **Xin liu**, Shenglan Tang, Xiaoyou Su, **AIDS and Behavior**

 # 🎖 Honors and Awards